elkorn/afronski.github.io/_posts/2014-07-18-nodeschool-io.md

 - [promises](http://nodeschool.io/#promiseitwonthurt)
 - [async.js](http://nodeschool.io/#asyncyou)

+# How to start?

+At first you need to have *`npm`* and *`node`* executables - if you do not have them already on your machine, the most recommended place to start is [here](http://nodejs.org/download/).
+Then you can install each workshop globally using *Node Packaged Modules* manager:

+{% highlight bash %}
+~ $ npm install -g learnyounode
+{% endhighlight %}

+In this example *`-g`* flag means *"install package globally"*, so it will be available as a executable on your machine.

 Every single workshop is using the same command line interface and workflow.
 This eases the work with each of them.
-Moreover assignments are well defined, descriptive and small enough to perform them as a *daily kata*.
+Moreover, assignments are well defined, descriptive and small enough to perform them as a [daily code kata](http://en.wikipedia.org/wiki/Kata_%28programming%29).

 Workflow is oriented around invoking commands in the terminal.
 After starting the workshop executable without any parameters you will see the list of available assignments, like presented below: